-Climate Change AI Summer School 2026
+Climate Change AI Virtual Summer School 2026

 We are excited to host the fourth Climate Change AI Virtual Summer School in 2026!
 This program provides participants with the opportunity to learn about different applications of artificial intelligence (AI) for climate action from expert researchers and practitioners, and to develop important skills and expertise to make an impact in this space.
 Through lectures and hands-on tutorials, participants will gain essential grounding in AI, climate, and their intersection; engage with important frameworks for doing responsible, ethical, and impactful work in this space; gain exposure to a diverse range of AI-for-climate applications; and gain hands-on practice in employing AI techniques for climate-relevant problems.